AJBones/SweetloveGroup/README.md

-# SweetloveGroup
+# SweetloveGroup (Bacterial version)
 This is a set of miscellaneous functions written in Prof. Sweetlove's group.
+AJBones has edited these for work with bacterial models.

 Linux installation:
 1) Download the master file